git-ahsan/Global-Sales-Data-Analysis-2025/README.md

   Run SQL queries from `Global Sales Trends.sql` in PostgreSQL → Open `Sales Data Dashboard.pbix` in Power BI → Refresh to load updated data.

 - 🔹 **Export for ML**:
-  Export the processed data as `Global Sales Data.csv` from PostgreSQL.
+  Export the processed data as `Global Sales Data.csv` from PostgreSQL or download from [Here](https://github.com/git-ahsan/Global-Sales-Data-Analysis-2025/blob/main/Global%20Sales%20Data.csv)

 - 🔹 **Run ML Model**:
   Open `Profitability Prediction.ipynb` in Jupyter Notebook or VS Code → Ensure `Global Sales Data.csv` is present → Execute all cells to train and evaluate the model.